Danone’s commitments and achievements regarding its sustainability priorities are externally assessed.

 - The efficient allocation of our resources which should not prevent us from focusing our efforts on our priorities and our performance.

-- Their rating process which provide us with insights enabling us to improve our performance and strategic focus.
+- Their rating process which provides us with insights enabling us to improve our performance and strategic focus.

 - The assessment of our main competitors and industry peers, allowing our stakeholders to compare and benchmark.